coralsundy/coralsundy-website/_posts/2024-05-24-Hyoheki-aka-The-Precipice-1958-subtitle.md

 ------

-Hyoheki / The Precipice (1958) ia a 1958 movie directed by Yasuzo Masumura, with notable stars Kenji Sugawara, Fujiko Yamamoto, Hitomi Nozoe, and Keizo Kawasaki.
+Hyoheki / The Precipice (1958) is a 1958 movie directed by Yasuzo Masumura, with notable stars Kenji Sugawara, Fujiko Yamamoto, Hitomi Nozoe, and Keizo Kawasaki.

 ------